 Even if you typically don’t cook for crowds, a stockpot is invaluable for regular batch-cooking, or odd moments in the year when your home might be filled with guests.
 Stockpots are great, most simply because of how big they are, meaning they're the one piece of kitchen cookware you need to prepare big quantities of your favorite recipes.
 Whether used to make a big dish of warming, winter stew, or to boil down bones for a rich stock, these stovetop heroes are super versatile, too.
 Another neat tip is to use your stockpot to make preserves and chutneys—this way you eliminate the need for a separate (rarely-used) jam pan.

 4. Cast-iron casserole pot

 A cast-iron casserole pot (otherwise known as a Dutch oven) is one of the most versatile types of pans, loved—among other things—for its ability to cook up a one-pot meal and save on the washing up.
-A casserole pot has the potential to slow cook, bake, fry, boil and brown, meaning you’ll never not use it.
+A cast iron (a solid cooking material) casserole pot has the potential to slow cook, bake, fry, boil and brown, meaning you’ll never not use it.
 And because it can be taken from stovetop to oven, you can fine-tune temperature and atmosphere to get the optimum outcome, whatever your dish.